 Promoting Student Success

 Higher education is speaking out in support of college- and career-ready standards.
-College and university leaders agree: Higher K-12 academic expectations that align with higher education can help reduce postsecondary remediation rates and improve student success.
+College and university leaders agree: K-12 academic expectations that align with higher education can help reduce postsecondary remediation rates and improve student success.

-"Meeting standards will mean that students are prepared for successful transition into credit-bearing college coursework and training opportunities."
+"Meeting college-ready expectations will mean that students are prepared for successful transition into credit-bearing college coursework and training opportunities."

 "We must harness the new assessments to provide targeted supports and opportunities for acceleration for our high school students."